mnielsen/notes-on-writing/notes_on_writing.md

 do better than "Beautiful people"?
 "Two-dimensional people looking down upon us with [slightly?] manic smiles" is certainly better thban "Beautiful people looking down upon us with frozen smiles".

+Note that in Fitzgerald's example what is happening is that we are getting a fresh look at a phenomenon which would otherwise be familiar.
+There are two ways of looking at this: (1) Purely as _technique_, for giving prose life; and (2) As a way of seeing anew, and more deeply, something which has intrinsic purpose.
+I believe (2) should be held primary; to the extent this is a technique, it is one that should be used to reveal only that which one believes to be of significance, not the breath life into the dull or unimportant.
+Fitzgerald saw the dance in his mind's eye, and was convinced that it mattered, and he wanted to convey it truly.
+So he looked at the dance closely, and described what he saw, as well as he could.
+They truly were dancing in "eternal graceless circles".